JiRafa14/FishNchip/README.md

 The parameters file includes the following information:

--working_directory: The path to the directory where will be generated the experiment directory.
+- working_directory: The path to the directory where will be generated the experiment directory.

--folder_name: The name of the experiment directory, which will be located in the working directory.
+- folder_name: The name of the experiment directory, which will be located in the working directory.
 Every file created by the pipeline will be saved in a subdirectory of the experiment directory.

--number_chip: Number of samples for every transcription factor sample.
+- number_chip: Number of samples for every transcription factor sample.

--number_ctrl: Number of samples for every control sample.
+- number_ctrl: Number of samples for every control sample.

--path_to_genome: The path to the file to be used as reference genome, in FASTA format.
+- path_to_genome: The path to the file to be used as reference genome, in FASTA format.
 It must be in .fa.gz format. .gff3.gz was tested and seems to work well too.

--path_to_annotation: The path to the file to be used as reference genome annotation, in GTF format.
+- path_to_annotation: The path to the file to be used as reference genome annotation, in GTF format.
 It must be in gtf.gz format.

--paired: Write FALSE for single-end sequenced samples and TRUE for paired-end sequenced samples.
+- paired: Write FALSE for single-end sequenced samples and TRUE for paired-end sequenced samples.

--path_to_scripts: The path to every scripts that the pipeline uses.
+- path_to_scripts: The path to every scripts that the pipeline uses.
 The final slash of the path mustn´t be written, as shown in parameters_file.txt

--sample_format: The format in which the samples used are found fot the pipeline.
+- sample_format: The format in which the samples used are found fot the pipeline.
 Write FILE for file format or LINK for download link format.
 If a link is provided, it must be compatible with the fastq-dump function.

--number_of_experiments: Number of replicas that have been obtained.
+- number_of_experiments: Number of replicas that have been obtained.
 This pipeline is designed to analyse all the samples provided, returning a quality control and .bam , .bam.bai files.
 However, when performing peaks calling with macs2, a pair of control and CHiP data must be introduced.
 This way, if 3 CHiP samples and 4 control samples are obtained, number_of_experiments: 3 (3 full pairs).

--use_summits: Depending on the restriction level desired, use summit (TRUE) (more restrictive) or narrowpeaks (FALSE) (less restrictive).
+- use_summits: Depending on the restriction level desired, use summit (TRUE) (more restrictive) or narrowpeaks (FALSE) (less restrictive).

--word_length: Word length enrichment searched by homer.
+- word_length: Word length enrichment searched by homer.
 Default is 8,10,12

--size: Size of the peak in nucleotides where homer searches for word enrichment.
+- size: Size of the peak in nucleotides where homer searches for word enrichment.
 Default is 200

--pvalue_cutoff: Threshold used to study the enrichment of gene ontology terms.
+- pvalue_cutoff: Threshold used to study the enrichment of gene ontology terms.
 By default, it has a value of 0.05.

--transcription_factor_name: Name of the transcription factor in the study.
+- transcription_factor_name: Name of the transcription factor in the study.

--upstream_promoter_length: Upstream length of the promoter from the TSS.
+- upstream_promoter_length: Upstream length of the promoter from the TSS.
 By default, it has a value of 1000.

--downstream_promoter_length: Downstream length of the promoter from the TSS.
+- downstream_promoter_length: Downstream length of the promoter from the TSS.
 By default, it has a value of 1000.

 When a parameters file is passed to the pipeline FISHANDCHIPS, the pipeline stores the lines of the parameters file in different variables, and prints out on the screen every variable for each parameter.